Lionel Jospin: Prime minister

 Jospin served as prime minister during France's third "cohabitation" government under President Chirac from 1997 to 2002.
 Despite his previous image as a rigid socialist, Jospin sold state-owned enterprises and lowered the VAT, income tax and company tax rates.

-Jospin's government also introduced the 35-hour workweek, provided additional health insurance for those on the lowest incomes through the creation of Couverture maladie universelle (which made health care in France a universal right, and was regarded by Jospin and Martine Aubry as one of the "beacons" of their incumbency), promoted the representation of women in politics, expanded the social security system, and created the PACS – a civil partnership or union between two people of any genders.
-During his term, with the help of a favorable economic situation, unemployment fell by 900,000.
+Jospin's government also introduced the 35-hour workweek, provided additional health insurance for those on the lowest incomes through the creation of Couverture maladie universelle (CMU, which made health care in France a universal right, and was regarded by Jospin and Martine Aubry as one of the "beacons" of their incumbency), promoted the representation of women in politics, expanded the social security system, and created the PACS – a civil partnership or union between two people of any genders.
+During his term, with the help of a favourable economic situation, unemployment fell by 900,000.
 There were several women but no ethnic minorities in Jospin's government.

 The "law against social exclusion" (1998) extended social security and introduced various measures to combat poverty.
 These included: